Mordreak/sitemap-tester/README.md

 ### Prerequisites

-You need to have php-cli and php-xml extension installed.
+You need to have php-cli, php-curl and php-xml extension installed.

 ## Authors